A Zen Spirit, About Meditation

 What is a mantra and my thoughts on the use of mantras- (man•tra-ˈmantrə/ noun, a statement, or word repeated).
-The word mantra has two parts: Man, which is the root of the Sanskrit word for mind; and TRA, which is the root of the word instrument.
+The word mantra has two parts: Man, which is the root of the Sanskrit word for the mind; and TRA, which is the root of the word instrument.
 A mantra is a valuable tool/instrument of the mind which allows us to enter a deeper state of meditation.

 During meditation and often while using the meditation malas, a mantra is traditionally recited to oneself.
-Originally in the Hindu and Buddhist faith a word or sound is repeated to aid in meditation concentration.
+Originally in the Hindu and Buddhist faith, a word or sound is repeated to aid in meditation concentration.
 It is my belief that the mantra has extended beyond the simple silent repetitive chant and emerged into prayer and words of gratitude.

 Even a statement of relaxation and positive thinking repeated during the meditation process can bring us to a feeling of calm and a deeper connection with ourselves and the world around us.
 I often recite a prayer of gratitude to my Lord and Savior as I embrace the new day in gratitude.